ferreolv/KickImpact-Intership-Chatbot/internship_summary.md

 Explored ESG reporting prompts but not legal/audit risk of AI output.
 → Next: Study AI governance frameworks (EU AI Act, NIST, CSRD alignment).

-## Secret(s) from the Internship
+## Secret(s) and insights from the Internship

-Real work happened between tasks
+A lot of real work happened between tasks:
-- Your biggest contributions were often spontaneous: summarizing a doc, rephrasing a pitch mid-meeting, or finding a tool in 15 minutes that could save hours later.
+- Many contributions were often spontaneous: summarizing a doc, rephrasing a pitch mid-meeting, or finding a tool in 15 minutes that could save hours later.
 - The internship wasn’t about big “projects” but many of small, high-leverage moments.

+Ferréol believes that AI’s true potential is still underappreciated, while current SaaS-based AI platforms are overhyped relative to the real value they deliver.

+It was highly visible during this internship for Ferreol that Ai is evolving extremelyyyyy fast.